-Pupils should know How Jigsaw provides the solution Families and people who care for me Pupils should know that families are important for children growing up because they can give love, security and stability. the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care.
-How Jigsaw provides the solution All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being Me in My World that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
+Pupils should know How Jigsaw provides the solution Families and people who care for me R1 that families are important for children growing up because they can give love, security and stability.
+R2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives.
+R3 that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care.
+R4 that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
+R5 that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
 The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
-The ceremony through which a couple get married may be civil or religious). how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed. about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help. what a stereotype is, and how stereotypes can be unfair, negative or destructive. the importance of permission-seeking and giving in relationships with friends, peers and adults.
-Online relationships • that people sometimes behave differently online, including by pretending to be someone they are not.
-All of these aspects are covered in lessons within the Puzzles that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous. the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. how information and data is shared and used online.
-Relationships Changing Me Celebrating Difference Being safe what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. how to recognise and report feelings of being unsafe or feeling bad about any adult. how to ask for advice or help for themselves or others, and to keep trying until they are heard, how to report concerns or abuse, and the vocabulary and confidence needed to do so. where to get advice e.g. family, school and/or other sources.
-All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference
+The ceremony through which a couple get married may be civil or religious).
+R6 how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being Me in My World